 create a profile and return the new profile.id.

-Insights-only stateless methods need an explicit profile because there is no ambient state.
+Insights-only stateless methods need a request-bound profile because there is no ambient state.
 For

-payload.profile.id.
-Sticky trackView() first sends an Experience event and can use the returned
+profile ID passed to forRequest().
+Sticky trackView() first sends an Experience event and can

 The server must derive these values per request: